MannyJo/Weekend-challenge-7-Reflection-master/README.md

 Create a multi-part form that allows users to leave feedback for today.
 There will be 4 views for the form parts.
 The parts:
-- How are you feeling today?
+- [X] How are you feeling today?
+- [X] allow user to put a number 1 to 5 in input box
+- [X] if user clicks the next button, send to the next page
 ![feeling](wireframes/page-one.png)
-- How well are you understanding the content?
+- [X] How well are you understanding the content?
+- [X] allow user to put a number 1 to 5 in input box
+- [X] if user clicks the next button, send to the next page
 ![understanding](wireframes/page-two.png)
-- How well are you being supported?
+- [X] How well are you being supported?
+- [X] allow user to put a number 1 to 5 in input box
+- [X] if user clicks the next button, send to the next page
 ![support](wireframes/page-three.png)
-- Any comments you want to leave?
+- [X] Any comments you want to leave?
+- [X] allow user to put a comment in input box
+- [X] if user clicks the next button, save all the data user typed to database, and make redux state default and send to the success page.
 ![comments](wireframes/page-four.png)

 While there is no nav bar, each part of the form should be at its own route.
 Clicking next should move the user to the appropriate step in the process.